 Estate representatives should never assume TennCare's claim is properly calculated.
 Request an itemized statement of services subject to recovery, verify the age-55 trigger date for each service, and confirm that any applicable statutory exception has been applied.

-Step Six: The Five Statutory Exceptions to Estate Recovery
+The Five Exceptions That Block Estate Recovery

 1. Surviving Spouse